Koh Yao Noi - A Quiet Island Surprise Off The Coast Of Phuket

 There is no entrance fee to the viewpoint, just park up next to the pier and cross the small concrete bridge.

-Like all the Thai islands, you can organise boat trips around the surrounding islands from Koh Yao Noi.
-Koh Yao Noi has an advantage over Phuket for this as it is closer to the day trip islands of James Bond Island, Koh Phi Phi etc so you will spend less time travelling and more time enjoying the sights.
-Having come from Phuket and having done a boat tour there already, we decided to book a private boat for us and our friends to explore the 4 Island tour.
+Like all the Thai islands, you can organise boat trips to island-hop around the Andaman Sea.
+Koh Yao Noi has an advantage over Phuket for this as it is closer to the day trip islands of James Bond Island, Koh Phi Phi etc. so you will spend less time travelling and more time enjoying the sights.
+Having come from Phuket and having done a boat tour there already, we decided to book a private boat for us and our friends to explore the ‘4 Island Tour’.
 This turned out to be a fantastic decision!

-We spent the day on our own long tail bouncing between different islands, climbing viewpoints, snorkelling around and lounging on beaches.
-The day included everything, from the snorkels, to water and lunch.
-You could have done it slightly cheaper as part of a boat but we and our friends felt like treating ourselves and got a private longtail boat.
+We spent the day on our own long tail bouncing between different islands in the Ko Hong archipelago, climbing viewpoints, snorkelling around and lounging on beaches.
+The day included everything, from the snorkels, to water and a very tasty lunch of fried rice.
+You could have done it slightly cheaper as part of a tour, but we and our friends felt like treating ourselves and got a private longtail boat for the day.

-We negotiated with a travel agent in a shack on a beach (you’ve got to love Thailand) for a private longtail boat for four people and it cost 2500 baht in total (£58.58 or $72.86) for the day.
+We negotiated with a travel agent in a shack on a beach (you’ve got to love Thailand) for a private longtail boat for four people plus lunch and it cost 2500 baht in total for the day.

 Exploring the Island by Scooter